Tuesday, 4 August 2009

 George Comerford died on 3 December 1891.
 His widow Catherine died on 1 August 1903.

-George and Catherine Comerford had two sons and a daughter:
+George and Catherine Comerford were the parents of two sons and a daughter:

 ● 1a, George Comerford, of Joliet, Illinois.
 He worked with the Joliet National Bank.
 In 1919, he was a sergeant in the US army in France.